This page is designed to answer the following questions:

 Individuals may be positively or negatively affected by risk-taking, dependent upon how the organisation carries out risk assessments.

-If risk assessments are performed in a way that does not involve the individual, they may feel pressed and that their views and opinions are not important, not valued and not respected.
-Assessments are also more likely to be risk-averse, which means that although they will be kept safe, it can prevent them from having the opportunities to take risks in their lives – something of which, we all have the right to do.
+If risk assessments are performed in a way that does not involve the individual, they may feel oppressed and that their views and opinions are not important, not valued and not respected.
+Assessments conducted by others are also more likely to be risk-averse, which means that although the individual will be kept safe, it can prevent them from having the opportunities to take risks in their lives – something which we all have the right to choose for ourselves.

 Organisations have a legal requirement under health and safety legislation and professional duty of care to keep individuals in the work setting as safe as possible.
 This has, in the past, made many organisations very risk-averse because they are concerned about the potential litigation or damage to their reputation that they could face in the event of injury in relation to risk-taking.